In this guide to wood floor patterns we share the most popular types of wood floor layouts & designs for your home projects.

 The longest boards will stretch diagonally across the room, from corner to corner.
 Planks are cut into smaller and smaller lengths to fill the remaining two corners.

-Suitable for the confident DIYer, diagonal patterned wood floors require more cuts than straight patterned floors.
+Suitable for the confident DIYer, diagonal board installations require more cuts than straight-laid placements.
 You will also need to make diagonal cuts where the floorboards meet the walls.

 Named for its similar appearance to the skeleton of a herring, a herringbone-patterned wood floor is a repeating pattern made up of boards set at ninety-degree angles.

 Each strip of wood is cut to the same size, usually about eighteen inches.
-The strips of wood are rectangles.
+The strips are in the shape of rectangles.

 The end result is that of long planks made up of shorter, diagonal pieces.
 There is a staggered zigzag shape across the floor.

-This style is one of the oldest patterns for wooden floors, and as such, it is a great choice for homes with traditional or historic construction elements.
+This style is one of the oldest patterns for wooden floors, and as such, it is a great choice for homes with traditional, European, French country, transitional or historic construction elements.

-This pattern creates the illusion of more space by drawing the eye to the V within the layout.
-This pattern is often used in a smaller room design to help increase its size.
+This design creates the illusion of more space by drawing the eye to the V within the layout.
+The flooring installation is often used in a smaller room design to help increase its size.

 This eliminates the staggered zigzag characteristic of herringbones and provides the clean look of boards coming together at perfect 45-degree angles.

 It will require more expertise in cutting, so again, caution is needed to avoid wasting materials.
-This pattern is best suited for experienced DIYers or professional installers.
+This placement is best suited for experienced DIYers or professional installers.

 The design consists of a series of squares, much like a patchwork quilt.
 Each square measures about three feet by three feet and has an outer border composed of 4 rectangular pieces of wood.